SAC offers an extensive Residential Life Curriculum; in fact, it’s what distinguishes us from many other independent schools across North America.

 Our Macdonald House boarding students quickly learn to embrace diversity, develop and foster community, and get active and involved in the host of residential activities organized by the Macdonald House Council, Housemasters, Resident Dons, House Captains, and Duty Masters.
 Boys focus on leadership development, managing time through supervised study, and becoming positive role models for peers and the community around them.

-The evening and Weekend program
+The evening and Complete Weekend program

 offers an abundance of fun and interesting activities that help our boys create life-long friendships and memories.